GPA Calculator Nepal 2083 — Free Online GPA Calculator (4.0 Scale)

-Calculate your GPA from subject grades and credit hours using Nepal's official grading systems including TU, KU, PU, Purbanchal, and NEB (+2).
-This free tool follows published grading scales and weighted-credit formulas used by universities and boards.
+Calculate your GPA from subject grades and credit hours using Nepal-focused grading references for TU, KU, PU, Purbanchal, and NEB (+2).
+This tool follows published scales and weighted-credit formulas and should be cross-checked with institution-specific notices for reference submissions.

 Select Your Grading System